ssighakoli/Advanced-Database-Organization/assign2/README.md

 ## Additional functionality included for extra credit:

 - We made sure that all the buffer pool functions are thread safe using pthread_mutex_lock and pthread_mutex_unlock.
-- In addition to the two minimum page replacement strategies FIFO and LRU, we have also implemented CLOCK, LFU and LFU_K.

 ## SOLUTION DESCRIPTION: